zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

 ## Introduction

 This lab walks you through the steps to get started with Oracle Cloud Infrastructure Data Catalog.
 First, you create a compartment for your Data Catalog instance.
-You create a Dynamic group.
-Dynamic groups allow you to group Oracle Cloud Infrastructure compute instances as "principal" actors (similar to user groups).
-Next, you need to create policies to permit the dynamic group to access Oracle Cloud Infrastructure services such as Data Catalog, ADB, and Oracle Object Storage buckets.
+You create a dynamic group which allows you to group Oracle Cloud Infrastructure compute instances as "principal" actors (similar to user groups).
+Next, you create the policy to permit the dynamic group to access Oracle Cloud Infrastructure services such as Data Catalog, ADB, and optionally Oracle Object Storage buckets.
 You then create a Data Catalog instance, create a new business glossary, and then import a glossary into the new glossary.
 When you create a data catalog, you get a single collaborative environment to manage technical, business, and operational metadata.
 You can collect, organize, find, access, understand, enrich, and activate this metadata.
-Finally, you create an Autonomous Database instance.
 Finally, you create an Autonomous Database instance.

 > **Note:** This workshop is directed at administrator users because they are granted the required access permissions.
 In real life scenarios, you would create a new administrator user and a Data Catalog administrator group, and then add the new user to the new group.
 Next, you create the Oracle Cloud Infrastructure Identity and Access Management (IAM) policies that are required to create and manage a Data Catalog and Autonomous Database instances.